GRIDAPPSD/CIMHub/README.md

 1. Install the [Docker Engine](https://docs.docker.com/install/)
 2. Install the Blazegraph engine with _docker pull lyrasis/blazegraph:2.1.5_

-## End User Instructions
+## Conversion Example

-To convert files from OpenDSS to CIM and GridLAB-D, without writing code:
+This example converts two versions of the IEEE 13-Bus case from OpenDSS to CIM and GridLAB-D, without writing code.
+One version uses phase impedance matrices for line segments.
+The other version, labeled "Assets", uses wire and spacing data for the line segments, and transformer code data for the transformers.

 1. Install the converter with _docker pull gridappsd/cimhub:0.0.1_
 2. From a Terminal, start the converter and Blazegraph with _./start.sh_